adsarwate/advising-notes/GraduateResearch.md

 Mathematical writing is its own skill and it not the same writing that you would do on a homework or exam.
 This is often the hardest thing for graduate students to learn.
 It takes *practice*.

-If you plan to submit to a conference, use the template from the conference website.
+If you plan to submit to a conference, **use the template** from the conference website.
 Templates change over time, sometimes in small ways, and the last thing you want is to have the server reject your PDF for some formatting violation caused by you using the previous year's template (this has happened to me).
+Using the template also prevents some of the weird LaTeX compilation errors.

 Finally, remember that when you sit down to write, you're going to be doing a lot of editing and rewriting afterwards.
 Resist the urge to try and apply constraints or formatting hacks: save it for the editing stage.
 "Making it fit into the page limits" is something you can work on *after* your ideas are cleanly and clearly written.
+Don't put any \vspace{-0.5cm} or stuff like that: focus on the *content*.

 Focus on getting the ideas you want to say in an order that would make sense to someone who doesn't know the problem you're working on.
 For example, imagine a classmate of yours from undergrad or grad school.
 I find outlining helps a lot, and then refining the outline with more and more details until you have manageable chunks that you can actually write.